linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 ### Creating a Client

 Finally, the Socket.IO server needs a client interface.
-This tutorial creates a webpage for that purpose, with a simple interface for users to enter their name and a message.
+This tutorial provides a webpage with a simple interface for users to enter their name and send a message.
 Behind the webpage, the client has the necessary client-side JavaScript to connect to the Socket.IO server.

 1. Create a `public` directory within the `socket-example` project directory.